ab-dal/Sentiment-Analysis/README.md

-# 😀 Facial Emotion Detection System
+# 😀 Sentiment Analysis System

 ## 📌 Overview
 This project is a **deep learning-based system** that detects facial emotions from images.
 It classifies images into **7 emotions**: angry, disgust, fear, happy, neutral, sad, and surprise.
 The project uses a pre-trained **MobileNet model** with transfer learning and is deployed using **Streamlit** for an interactive web app.